Photo by Pete Evans

 You know when you touch something and can’t decide if it’s delicious or minging?
 That’s my practice.

 Toes squelching through the bog, fingers peeling latex, skin smothered in ointment, a rock that is squishy, a rock that is sticky.
-Material exploration is everywhere, tactility is how I understand the world and I want to chat to my pals about it afterwards.
-I keep my practice teetering in a slippery space between satisfaction and unease.
+My practice teeters in a slippery space between satisfaction and unease.

 My work often chews on queerness, ecology, and place and spits it out as multi-sensory, site-specific performances and objects.
 I use repetitive, laborious gesture to interrogate how land and body hold memory and resilience.

 I often reflect on how we build community around a place.
 I’m interested in how we care for each other.
-This stems from my years as a Social Care Worker, my upbringing on the tiny island of Fair Isle, Shetland, and my experience in artist-led collectives, currently as part of SGÔR_SCORE.
-I find it impossible to consider myself in isolation.
-I seek out collaboration with other artists, rural communities, queer peers, materials, and landscape as often as possible.
+This stems from my years as a Social Care Worker, my upbringing on the tiny island of Fair Isle, Shetland, my experience in artist-led collectives and my want to seek out collaboration with other artists, rural communities, queer peers, materials, and landscape as often as possible.